 - Red flags to look for in each range

 - Potty training tips

 - Expected stages of play

 - Resources (websites and podcasts)

-In addition, this book provides pull out checklists for increased ease in filing and long term record keeping for each of your children, as well as the ability for your child’s provider to make copies of, and keep the information for their own files.
+In addition, many of these milestone resources provide printable checklists for increased ease in filing and long term record keeping for each of your children, as well as the ability for your child’s provider to make copies of, and keep the information for their own files.